yurisbittencourt/gossip-monkey/README.md

-# Social meedia app with React, Styled-Components, Axios and Firebase
+# Social media app with React, Styled-Components, Axios and Firebase